A1rPun/MonoGame.InputManager/README.md

 ## InputManager constructor

-Add a keyboard mapping to a "GamePad" to create compatibility for both keyboard and controller
+Add a keyboard mapping to emulate a keyboard as a controller if you are planning to only using the `Input` enum in your code.

-	iM = new InputManager(this, InputToKey[]
+	iM = new InputManager(this);
+	iM.AddKeyboardPlayer(InputToKey[]
 	{
 		new InputToKey(Input.Home, Keys.Space),
         new InputToKey(Input.Start, Keys.Enter),